jR4dh3y/doom-in-terminal/README.md

 - `A`: Rotate left.
 - `D`: Rotate right.
 - `Q`: Quit the game.

-## Project Structure
-- `src/`: Contains the source code for the game.
-- `include/`: Contains the header files.
-- `build/`: Directory for build files (created during the build process).
-- `CMakeLists.txt`: CMake configuration file.

 ## License
 This project is for educational purposes and does not have a specific license.
 Feel free to modify and use it as needed.